Xomega-Net/Xomega.Docs/docs/framework/common-ui/data-objects.md

 Similar to the `Read` operation, data objects provide a standard `SaveAsync` method, which allows you to save the data in the backend by calling one or more service operations.
 UI views then can use this method for the main *Save* button.
 You will need to provide the actual implementation of calling the service operations in the overridden method `DoSaveAsync` on your data object.

-The `DoSaveAsync` method should handle both saving a newly created object or an existing object.
+The `DoSaveAsync` method should handle both saving a newly created object and an existing object.
 This may be supported by either a single service operation or by two separate operations - *Create* and *Update*, which can be exposed differently via REST (e.g. using POST and PUT methods respectively).
 In this case, you can leverage the [`IsNew`](#isnew-property) flag of the data object to determine which operation to call, as illustrated in the following snippet.

 ```cs
 protected override async Task<ErrorList> DoSaveAsync(object options, CancellationToken token = default)